Day of the Cobra

 Day of the Cobra (Il giorno del Cobra) is a 1980 Italian poliziottesco film directed by Enzo G. Castellari.

+Plot

 Production

 Director Enzo G. Castellari initially approached Vasile with a script written by Vasile's son.
 The boxing film project was shelved and Vasile offered Castellari to direct Day of the Cobra.
 Day of the Cobra was written by Aldo Lado who was initially going to direct the film.
 Lado's story was initially set right after World War II in Trieste.
 Castellari's film is set in the present day and he imagined the film a "homage to Chandler.

 Castellari cast many actors who he had previously worked with, including Franco Nero and Massimo Vanni.
 He also cast some of his family members such as his brother Enio Girolami and daughter Stefania.

 Day of the Cobra was shot on location in San Francisco, Genoa and at Incir-de Paolis in Rome.